Ilona Rodgers: Early life and career in the United Kingdom

-Rodgers, a native of Yorkshire, trained in both Bristol and Surrey, starting her career on the stage.
+Rodgers, a native of Yorkshire, trained in ballet and drama a stage in Surrey and the Bristol Old Vic.
 Breakthrough roles came in British television, including Carol in The Sensorites, a six-episode adventure in the BBC science-fiction series Doctor Who.
-She also acted in an adaptation of Martin Chuzzlewit, and made guest appearances in The Avengers and Adam Adamant Lives!.
+She also appeared in an adaptation of Martin Chuzzlewit and made guest appearances in The Avengers and Adam Adamant Lives!.
 She had a guest role in America in The Beverly Hillbillies and The Saint.
 Her final British screen credit was an episode of Paul Temple in 1970, before she emigrated to New Zealand.

-Career in New Zealand
+Career in New Zealand and Australia (Oceania)

-Rodgers first lived in New Zealand from 1973, appearing in soap opera Close to Home and successful goldmining drama Hunter's Gold (retitled Scott Hunter in some territories).
+Rodgers first lived in New Zealand from 1973, appearing in the soap opera Close to Home and a successful goldmining drama, Hunter's Gold.

-Career in Australia

 Between 1978 and the mid-1980s she lived in Australia.
 There, she appeared in television programmes The Sullivans, over 200 episodes of Sons and Daughters (as Patricia Hamilton's sister, Margaret Dunne) and the 1985 Australian miniseries Anzacs (as Lady Thea Barrington), as well as nine episodes of Prisoner in 1983 as character Zara Moonbeam, an imprisoned medium who claimed to have clairvoyant powers.

-Return to New Zealand

 After relocating back to New Zealand, her work included medical soap Shortland Street and presenting duties on a light entertainment and advertorial program called Good Morning.

 Rodger's best-known role in New Zealand is probably TV series Gloss.
 She starred in Gloss for three seasons, from 1987 to 1990, playing bossy magazine editor Maxine Redfern.
 The series was about a fictional publishing empire run by the Redfern family.

 Rodgers played the Australian wife of New Zealand comedian Billy T. James in the final, sitcom version of The Billy T James Show (1990).

-Stage work

 Her stage work has included the one-woman play Shirley Valentine, By Degrees written by Roger Hall, and Three Tall Women by Edward Albee.